 Jamie brings total commitment to his clients’ cause, whether on the claimant or the defendant side.
 He thrives on mastering the detail, but never loses sight of the bigger picture.
 Jamie is most at home working as part of a team.

-In his 20 or so years of practice in this field, Jamie has handled the biggest cases across all professional disciplines, from actuaries to auditors, and solicitors to consulting engineers.
+In his almost 30 years of practice in this field, Jamie has handled the biggest cases across all professional disciplines, from actuaries to auditors, and solicitors to consulting engineers.

 Featured Professional Liability cases

 Jamie acts both for and against accountants, auditors and actuaries.
 He is highly numerate – claiming to have studied both Pure and Applied Mathematics at ‘A’ Level!